AugurProject/augur/README.md

 The easiest way to get started is to simply download one of the OS specific installers we provide [here](https://augur.net).

+### On Windows

+After installing on Windows you'll need to create a shortcut to the executable manually to avoid slow startup times.
+The installed executable can be found at `%LocalAppData%\augur-app\augur-app.exe`

+### On Ubuntu

+Install the `.deb` package with `sudo dpkg -i augur-app_1.0.0_amd64.deb`.
+Once installed you can run the app from the command line with `sudo augur-app`

+### From source

 If you want to run Augur App from source follow these steps:

 ```bash